snipcart/snipcart-webhook-demo/README.md

-# Snipcart's full shopping cart platform integration within Webhook CMS
+# Integrating Snipcart with Webhook CMS

-Demo code for an integration example of Snipcart within Webhook CMS.
+Snipcart's full shopping cart platform integration within Webhook CM + demo code and website for the integration.

 Clone the repo and enjoy/test our online demo at: